megardn/PennLINC.github.io/docs/LabHome/COVID-19.md

 ### 2. Permission to do in-person work at Penn.

 Each team member must be _individually_ approved to work in person.
-This requires several levels of sign-off, including at the lab level (Ted), at the section level (coordianted by Stace), and at the Departmental level.
-Regardless of any other compliance activities, unless you have recieved explicit approval from Stace that you can come to work during Phase 2, you are _NOT_ approved to come to work.
+This requires several levels of sign-off, including at the lab level (Ted), at the section level (coordinated  by Stace), and at the Departmental level.
+Regardless of any other compliance activities, unless you have received  explicit approval from Stace that you can come to work during Phase 2, you are _NOT_ approved to come to work.

 ### 3. Knowledgelink Training